About

 Here

 Home is in the heart of the Ribeira Sacra e Serras do Oribio e Courel Biosphere Reserve in Galicia, a small, historical nation and autonomous community in northwestern Spain.
-I work remotely for Castos, a podcast hosting and analytics platform, doing support and content.
+I work remotely doing support and content for Castos, a podcast hosting and analytics platform that also develops a popular WordPress plugin.

-Outside of work, I spend time with friends and neighbors, practice Spanish and Galician, host a language exchange at a local café, and volunteer with an NGO called Provivienda that supports asylum seekers.
+In my free time, I spend time with loved ones and neighbors, co-run a coworking space in town, practice Spanish and Galician, host a language exchange at a local café, and volunteer with an NGO that supports asylum seekers.
 Every so often I get to explore the area in my camper van with my dog Alqo.

 I’m drawn to language in all its forms, from the mechanics of grammar to broader questions about literacy, translation, and culture.
-My spiritual life orbits around ‘heterodox’ Islam, whatever that means, with adjacent interests in meditation, perennialism, and the transcendentalist and Sufi poets.
-Politically, I’m pulled toward any anticapitalist thought and the question of how those ideas intersect with technology and faith in the 21st century.
+My spiritual life orbits around heterodox Islam (whatever that means) with adjacent interests in meditation, perennialism, and the transcendentalists and Sufi poets.
+I’m pulled toward any anticapitalist thought and the question of how those ideas intersect with technology and faith in the 21st century.
 The rest is journaling, photography, woodcarving, maps, D&D, and falling down Wikipedia rabbit holes.

 Escolapios castelo torre